siggame/Cadre/Games/Stardash/rules.md

      - should we had regeneration, check the settings.
 It is 0 for now.
      - you can check the map gerating settings in sets like min and max asteroid.
  - you can figure out where they will be x turns in the future by using nextx and nexty.
 Just tell it how many turns if they future you want to check.
+ - If you are mining a asteroid, your opponent can't mine it
+     - this is only true WHILE you are mining it.

 [Stardash]: https://github.com/siggame/Cerveau/blob/master/games/stardash/
 [Map]:  https://github.com/siggame/Cerveau/blob/master/games/stardash/game.ts